WorldConvention/covenant/Part 04 – Conjunction.md

 The end of a Union shall not be a rupture in the eyes of law, but a transition, carried out in honor.

-### ✦ Section 5 – Abolition of Coercive Marriage
+### ✦ Section 6 – Abolition of Coercive Marriage

 **The institution of marriage as a property-binding, hierarchical, state-defined relation is hereby dissolved under this Covenant.**

-In its place stands the lawful sanctity of Personal Unions, defined by the Persons who live them.
+In its place stands the lawful sanctity of Unions, defined by the Persons who live them.

 Let it be known:
 Consent is sacred.